the-khiem7/AgentBook/operations/next/commit-chrono.prompt.md

 ## F) Hygiene

+(Shown only if `show_hygiene=on`)

-* Warn if `.env`, secrets, or credentials are detected
+* Warn if `.env`, secrets, or credentials detected.
-* Recommend tests/lint/build for affected modules
+* Recommend running relevant tests/lint/build for affected modules.
-* Confirm dependency/lockfile integrity before push
+* Confirm dependency and lockfile integrity before push.

 ---